pbat08/than-thanh-audiobook/README.md

 3. Set environment variables
 4. Deploy

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Contact

-For any questions or suggestions, please open an issue in the repository.